How to Fix Video TDR Failure Error in Windows?

 It's really upsetting to have your computer suddenly crash and show up with a blue screen error.
 The Video TDR failure or Blue Screen of Death (also known as a blue screen or BSoD) has created more problems than we can count since the inception of Windows.

-A Video TDR Failure is one of the most common of several blue screen issues.
-This issue occurs when you try to play a video file, play a game, or do anything else on your computer that involves video output.
+A Video TDR Failure is one of the most common blue screen issues.
+This issue occurs when you try to play a video file, play a game, or do anything else on your computer involving video output.

 Depending on the manufacturer of your graphics card, the mistake may be referred to by a different name: